kaithar/Archipelago/worlds/sonic1/docs/en_Sonic the Hedgehog 1.md

 - The pool rings are split into the goal count number of Shiny Rings (progression) and the remaining pool are Gold Rings (useful).
 - To complete the world you need to beat the 6 specials, 6 bosses, get 6 emeralds in the pool, and some amount of the pool rings.
 - The number of rings added to the pool is set by an option, the remaining item slots will contain junk items.
+- You won't be able to enter any levels until the BizHawk client has connected to the AP server.
+It needs to receive the room info.
+You'll know because there will be no arrows lit up.

 ## Required Software